DevRohitKumar/first-django-REST-api/README.md

 # First Django REST API
-This is the simplest CRUD api in django using DRF.
+This is the simplest CRUD api in django using DRF